Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/gamemastery-guide/chapter-5-npc-gallery.md

 ### Poacher
 <sup>GMG p.
 219</sup>

 Some forests are protected by kings, others only by wild things.
 Laws against hunting may protect the private reserves of nobles or guard the viability of animal populations of shared forests during specific seasons.
-Poachers violate those laws— sometimes out of greed, sometimes out of desperation, and sometimes for sport.
+Poachers violate those laws—sometimes out of greed, sometimes out of desperation, and sometimes for sport.

 Although penalties against poaching often include public shaming (see Penalties for Poaching), in lean times a successful poacher is a local hero.